cptodd757/MCA-2019/README.md

 |  Symphony No. 9 in D minor, Op.
 125: II.
 Molto vivace | Royal Concertgebouw Orchestra |	Ludwig van Beethoven |	Classical |	IMSLP	| mp3 |	2	| 48000 |	112 kbps |	0:14:48	| 11.9 MB |
 | The 5th Dimensional Psy Ops Unit | Truth Serum	| Truth Serum |	Rap	| freemusicarchive |	mp3	| 2 |	44100 |	320 kbps |	0:02:18	| 5.45 MB |
 | What's Wrong With Me | Marwood Williams |	Marwood Williams |	Country |	freemusicarchive |	mp3 |	2 |	44100 |	320 kbps	| 0:03:57 |	9.07 MB |

+An interesting aspects to note is the increased sampling rate (48000) of the Beethoven file downloaded from IMSLP, when compared to that of the other two songs (44100).
+It is also interesting that the Beethoven recording, despite being over three times as long as the other two songs, takes up much less than three times the amount of memory.
+This is probably explained by the much smaller bit rate per second.

 And next, the waveforms and spectrograms for each of the songs.